GeneMAP-Research/genemapimputationservice/README.md

 2) > pbspro.config

-Edit this script to suit your cluster options
+Edit this script to suit your cluster options.
 ```
 executor {
     name = 'pbspro'